juliusbaechle/QlockToo/README.md

 --------------------------------------
  Whenever the clock has no wifi credentials it will open a "QlockToo" network.
 Enter "QlockToo" as password. (defaults) After connecting it will synchronize automatically via NTP.
- In your home-network you can should be able to connect your QlockToo by "http://qlocktoo" or "http://qlocktoo.fritz.box"
+ In your home-network you can should be able to connect your QlockToo by "http://qlocktoo" (tested with FritzBox)